Ever been to a spice bazaar? Check out these colourful rows of spices at the spice bazaar

 There were also stores for some delicious desserts and sweets, there usually let you have a try of each sweet before opting to buy any.
-As well as ‘Madame Tussauds’ down the road, a smaller version of the one you have here in London.
+As well as ‘Madame Tussauds’ down the road is a smaller version of the one you have here in London.

-As we walked down this street I was craving for some Ice Cream and Turkey is well known for their ‘Dondurma’.
+As we walked down this street I was craving some Ice Cream and Turkey is well known for their ‘Dondurma’.
 I had the Vanilla and Strawberry mix.
-Although these are not your normal kind of Ice Cream, as they’re pretty sticky, worth a try when you visit Turkey.
+Although these are not your normal kind of ice cream, as they’re pretty sticky, it’s worth a try when you visit Turkey.